 8.25.3 Flow-Rate Devices Calibration:

-8.25.3.1 Calibrate the flow meters used in the measurement ofboth the engine-coolant flow rate and blowby heat exchanger coolant flow prior to a reference oil test.
+8.25.3.1 Calibrate the flow meters used in the measurement of fuel flow rate, the engine-coolant flow rate and blowby heat exchanger coolant flow rate prior to a reference oil test.
 Calibrate as installed in the system at the test stand with the test fluid.
 Calibrate with a turbine flow meter or by a volume/time method at Stage 1 and 2 operating conditions.

 8.26 Blowby

-8.26.1 Measure the blowby flow rate using the apparatus shown in Fig. 2
+8.26.1 Measure the blowby flow rate using the apparatus shown in Fig. 2.

 8.26.1.1 The measurement system routes the blowby through an external, sharp-edged orifice and into the atmosphere.